Dam removal brings

 - Loss of fish and wildlife habitat

 Location: Mesick, Mich.

-Approximate cost of project: $246,000.
-The project was funded in part by the Great Lakes Restoration Initiative.
+Approximate cost: $246,000, funded in part by the Great Lakes Restoration Initiative.

-Key partners (public and private): Conservation Resource Alliance, Michigan Department of Natural Resources, National Oceanic and Atmospheric Administration, U.S. Department of Agriculture’s Natural Resources Conservation Service, U.S. Fish & Wildlife Service, Grand Traverse Band of Ottawa and Chippewa Indians, Wade Trim, Molon Excavating, and Kanouse Outdoor Restoration.
+Key partners: Great Lakes Restoration Initiative, Conservation Resource Alliance, Michigan Department of Natural Resources, National Oceanic and Atmospheric Administration, U.S. Department of Agriculture’s Natural Resources Conservation Service, U.S. Fish & Wildlife Service, Grand Traverse Band of Ottawa and Chippewa Indians, Wade Trim, Molon Excavating, and Kanouse Outdoor Restoration

 Types of jobs created: Biologists, environmental engineers, ecologists, heavy equipment operators, truck drivers, landscape architects and landscapers